rohit-walia/playwright-manager/README.md

 # 🎭 Playwright Resource Manager

-This library is dedicated for testing projects utilizing Microsoft's Playwright for Java automation tool.
-It provides easy way to manage Playwright resources in a thread safe manner.
+The Playwright Resource Manager is a library dedicated to testing-oriented projects that utilize Microsoft's **Playwright _for_ Java** automation tool.
+It provides a convenient way to manage Playwright resources, making it easier to work with Playwright in your testing projects.
+The `PlaywrightResourceManager` class is specifically designed to help you efficiently manage the lifecycle of Playwright resources.

+With PlaywrightResourceManager, you can easily create, reuse, and close Playwright resources.
+It provides both default options and the flexibility to customize resource creation based on your specific requirements.
+Focus more on writing your test code and less on managing the underlying Playwright resources.

 ## Installation

+To use the Playwright Resource Manager in your project, follow these steps:

-Add following repository in your settings.xml file
+1. Add following repository in your `settings.xml` file
 ```xml
 <repository>
   <id>github</id>